Solid-state relay

 what is the design of a solid state relay

-The basic internal structure of an SSR consists of several main components:
+The basic internal structure of an SSR consists of several main elements:

-The input interface, used to optically isolate the circuit from the output of the input.
+The input interface, used to optically isolate the output circuit from the input.

 A control section acts as an optical isolator.
 It often consists of one or two light-emitting diodes (LEDs) for emission.
 For receiving, one or more photosensitive elements such as photodiodes or phototransistors are used.
 These elements close the circuit and allow current to flow to the load.

-A power part with a switching element, usually a thyristor such as a TRIAC, an SCR, a GTO thyristor, but FETs and triacs are also used to switch the loads.
+A power section with a switching element, usually a thyristor such as a TRIAC, SCR, GTO thyristor, but FETs and triacs are also used to switch loads.

 how a solid-state relay works

-Solid state relay operation uses solid state devices such as transistors, thyristors or MOSFETs instead of electromechanical devices such as relays to switch high power resistive or inductive loads.
+Solid-state relay operation uses solid-state devices such as transistors, thyristors or MOSFETs instead of electromechanical devices like relays to switch high-power resistive or inductive loads.

-A temperature controller PXE or a PID PXF controller provides voltage and DC control of the solid-state contactor to regulate the temperature.
+A PXEtemperature controller or PXF PID controller drives the solid-state contactor in voltage and DC to regulate the temperature.
 The temperature controller is responsible for switching the SSR on and off in response to temperature changes.
 To control the SSR correctly, the temperature controller must be correctly selected.
-Otherwise, the SSR may fail to switch on or off at the correct temperature, which can damage sensitive equipment or present a safety hazard.
-In addition, temperature controller must be able to handle the current required by the solid-state relay.
+Otherwise, the SSR may not switch on or off at the correct temperature, which may damage sensitive equipment or present a safety hazard.
+In addition, the temperature controller must be able to handle the current required by the solid-state relay.

 how to control a solid state relay en